wayofnumbers/wayofnumbers.github.io/content/attack-toxic-comments-kaggle-competition-using-fast-ai.md

-# Attack Toxic Comments Kaggle Competition using Fast.ai
+Title: Attack Toxic Comments Kaggle Competition using Fast.ai
+Slug: 9-things-i-learned-from-blogging-on-medium-for-the-first-month
+Date: 2019-10-4 20:00
+Category: Machine Learning
+Tags: Writing, Blogging, Medium
+author: Michael Li
+Summary: My experiences and thoughts on blogging in Medium for the first month

+[TOC]

 How to build a multi-label NLP classifier from scratch